jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 ## Relationship with IP Network Object Class

-An IP network object can span multiple ROA objects, and vice-versa.
+An IP network object can span multiple ROA objects, and vice versa.
 Their relationship is affected by IP address transfers and splits in a registry.
 It would be useful to show all the ROA objects associated with an IP network object.
 To that end, this extension adds a new "rpki1_roas" member to the IP Network object class ([@!RFC9083, section 5.4]):